-Last week I contacted a guy from England called Tim, told me I had a music blog Indie EP and asked me to do a review ..
-Well, Here I leave the link to read it from the site itself ... and for giving lazy translate, make it easy and translated us ... if you find any mistake in translation and let me know you like to use words such that there that googlearlas ....
+Last week I contacted a guy from England called Tim, he told me I had a music blog Indie EP and asked me to do a review ..
+Well, Here we leave the link to read from the same site ... and for giving you lazy to translate it, we make it easy and translated us ... if you find any mistake in translation and let me know you like to use words such that there googlearlas you ....
 Thanks Tim for indiebands Blog

-READ THE NOTE <- you click here (I had to warn???)
+READ THE NOTE <- makes clicking here (you had to tell him??)

 From Buenos Aires, in Argentina find THE OCEAN.
-A 4-member indie band formed by Edward Capparelli (voice), Javier Tainta (bass), Leandro Castellot (Guitars) and Sebastian Quintanilla (Drums) came together in 2011 quienen.
+An indie band formed by 4 members Edward Capparelli (vocal), Javier Tainta (Bass), Castellot Leandro (Guitars) and Sebastian Quintanilla (Drums) came together in 2011 quienen.

-Delivering a "mix" of rock from the '60s and '70s which sound became "mellifluous".
-There is a seductive soundscape that disperses like a fog in the room, intricate output with which the listener wants to be interlaced.
+Delivering a "mix" of rock from the '60s and '70s which became a "mellifluous" sound.
+There are a seductive soundscape that is dispersed as mist in the room, an intricate output with which the listener wants to be interlaced.
 Instrumental mergers have their space and time to develop as the songs take their course.

-The Ocean creatively has put together a range of influences and have been able to turn them into a structure that is warm to the ears begging for more, while said their songs do not wander into the darkness.
+The Ocean has creatively put together a range of influences and have been able to turn them into a structure having a warm ears begging for more, said their songs while not wander into the darkness.

-I'm afraid that they remain forever as a band without representation as so many in South America desmerecidamente are.
+I fear them remain forever as a band without representation as so many are in South America desmerecidamente.
 The South American indie scene, particularly in Argentina is thriving.
-It is very difficult for those bands to win local public due to the large amount of "State regimentation" (each assume what you think, do not do politics here).
+It is very difficult to win these bands local public due to the large amount of "State regimentation" (I assume everyone what you think, do not do politics here).

-The Ocean has every ingredient to make a mark in the music world and I hope not only the Indie Bands Blog readers who will recognize the magnificent craftsmanship when "blowing" the speaker is about.
+The Ocean has every ingredient to make a mark in the world of music and hope are not just readers of the Indie Bands Blog recognize the magnificent craftsmanship when "blow" the speakers in question.

 Tim, Indie Bands Blog

-Today we are launching our website, which accompanies the birth of our first EP V1.0 ANXIETY .
-While this new musical project born in 2010, the origins go back further back, to 2005 when Eduardo Javier Tainta and Capparelli, who at that time were part of Underdog , began writing songs differently than they did to far.
+Today we are launching our website, which accompanies the birth of our first EP V1.0 ANSIA .
+While this new musical project born in 2010, dates back further back, to 2005 when Eduardo Javier Tainta and Capparelli, who at that time were part of Underdog , began writing songs differently than they did to time.

-The idea was to take new composed songs with an acoustic guitar and basically using software like Reason, Cubase and some plugins, leaving behind the limitation logic of a rock band in regards to instrumentation.
-The first songs of those years were full of synthesizers, drums sequenced, sequenced low and in many cases even the guitars were the result of "perillear 'some software synth.
+The idea was to take new composed songs with an acoustic guitar and basically using software like Reason, Cubase and some plugins, leaving behind the logical limitation of a rock band in regards to instrumentation.
+The first songs of those years were full of synthesizers, sequenced drums, bass sequenced and in many cases even the guitars were the result of "perillear" some synth software.
 Read More